-We are happy to announce that GIS Cloud will take part in the QGIS North America 2020 virtual conference on July 24th, 3.30 PM EDT (7.30 PM UTC).
-We will present GIS Cloud Publisher for QGIS, and its new possibility to not only publish QGIS maps online preserving symbology but to also consume data collected into GIS Cloud from the filed, directly in QGIS using WFS.
+Last year GIS Cloud was happy to participate in the QGIS North America 2020 virtual conference on July 24th.
+We presented the GIS Cloud Publisher for QGIS, and its possibility to publish QGIS maps online preserving symbology, and how to use WFS to consume and collect data directly into QGIS via GIS Cloud, in real time!

-In our 20 minute talk, we presented what we consider a perfect QGIS-GIS Cloud workflow, using The GIS Cloud Publisher plugin for QGIS to publish maps online, and using WFS to collect data in real time directly into QGIS, edit data and more.
+In our 20 minute talk, we presented a perfect QGIS-GIS Cloud workflow, from publishing QGIS maps online and updating published maps using the GIS Cloud Plugin, to using WFS to consume GIS Cloud data in QGIS for more extensive analysis, or even collect data in real time, edit data and more.

 Click here to watch the YouTube recording from the conference with comments and Q&A, including the QGIS plugin workflow and WFS functionality of consuming and collecting data into QGIS maps!